tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/03-20-configuring-runtime.md

 Runtime Agent periodically requests for the configuration of Kyma runtime from Unified Customer Landscape (UCL).

-To fetch the Kyma runtime configuration, Runtime Agent calls the [`applicationsForRuntime`](https://github.com/kyma-incubator/compass/blob/master/components/director/pkg/graphql/schema.graphql) query offered by the component called UCL Director.
+To fetch the Kyma runtime configuration, Runtime Agent calls the [`applicationsForRuntime`](https://github.com/kyma-incubator/compass/blob/master/components/director/pkg/graphql/schema.graphql) query offered by the component called the UCL Director.

 The response for the query contains Applications (an Application represents an external system) assigned for Kyma runtime.

 Each Application contains credentials that are only valid and unique for querying Kyma runtime (another requestor cannot use them).
 Runtime Agent stores the credentials in Secrets, which are used by Application Gateway to establish a trusted outbound communication to an external system.

-This data mapping shows how the retrieved configuration of an Application from UCL Director is stored in Kyma runtime:
+This data mapping shows how the retrieved configuration of an Application from the UCL Director is stored in Kyma runtime:

 | **UCL Director**    | **Kyma Runtime**                    |
 |---------------------------|-------------------------------|